Castello di Zocco fr - Castello di Zocco fr

 Ownership: Palombaro Family

-Built in the surroundings of Magione, the castello di Zocco overlooks Lake Trasimeno.
+Built in the surroundings of Magione, the Castello di Zocco overlooks Lake Trasimeno.
 Over the centuries, it represented the most powerful military settlements in the area, having seven towers, of which five remain today, three gates and imposing fortified walls.

 In 1403 the first modifications were made to it, indeed, before this date, the castle was called "villa" and had one hundred and fifty inhabitants.
 Once the defences had been strengthened, it took the title of "castrum" and as early as 1456, housed hundreds of people from Perugia who had fled a serious plague epidemic that raged through the city.

-In 1479, it endured a violent siege by some Florentine troops, as many fortresses in the area did, including the nearby Rocca Monaldi.
+In 1479, it endured a violent siege by Florentine troops, as many fortresses in the area did, including the nearby Rocca Monaldi.